zkMeLabs/mechain-common/README.md

 ### 2. Compute integrity hash of file content

-Hash package support methods to compute the integrity hash of greenfield objects , the computed methods is based on redundancy strategy of greenfield.
+Hash package support methods to compute the integrity hash of mechain objects , the computed methods is based on redundancy strategy of mechain.
 Function as follows:

 ```go
 // ComputeIntegrityHash compute the integrity hash of file, return the integrity hashes, redundancy type  and file size.